-A railway scheme in the Dandenongs was the "Fox's Point Scenic Railway".
-It was built by Mr. Neil Foxcroft in the 1950s to carry building materials up the hill to his house near Montrose.
-It had a gradient of one in one with a vertical rise of 110 feet.
-The railway was designed and constructed by Mr. Foxcroft.
-He later opened the railway to tourists.
-It closed in the 1960s.
+Another railway scheme in the Dandenongs was the "Fox's Point Scenic Railway".
+Built by Neil Foxcroft in the early 1950s to carry building materials for his house from the Mt Dandenong Tourist Road up the hill to his house on Scenic Cresent, Kalorama.
+Trucks were unable to traverse Scenic Cresent because it was steep and narrow.
+The railway had a gradient of one in one with a vertical rise of 110 feet and was designed and constructed by Mr. Foxcroft.